DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * Getting back to direct HTML coding for forms makes the theoretical concepts of GET/POST requests very concrete.
 Understanding how user input translates into HTTP messages is a crucial connection.

 ---

+#### QUIZ - HTTP Methods vs. HTML Attributes

+### Course Step Number: 232
+### Date Researched: 2025-07-20

+##### Key Concepts / Summary
+* Completed a quiz focused on identifying valid HTTP methods.
+* Confirmed that `GET`, `POST`, and `DELETE` are standard HTTP methods/verbs.
+* Recognized that `ACTION` is an attribute of the HTML `<form>` tag, used to specify the submission URL, and is *not* an HTTP method.

+##### Independent Research / Notable Discoveries
+* The quiz served as a quick but effective check, highlighting the importance of precise terminology when discussing web protocols and client-side HTML.

+##### Personal Reflections
+* Understanding the exact roles of HTTP methods versus HTML attributes helps prevent conceptual confusion and is vital for accurate web development.

+---